JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7908 days**.

-And here is a just a random fact -  **People still cut the cheese shortly after death**.
+And here is a just a random fact -  **The lifespan of a firefly is about seven days.
+During these days, they are busy trying to find a mate**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)